This is a named option within the Engineering Mechanics, MS.

 Required Courses

-• The additional courses required to meet the 30-credit minimum for completion of the degree should be selected from among the courses listed below.
+The additional courses required to meet the 30-credits minimum for completion of the degree must be selected from among the courses listed in the topical areas or elective course lists below.

 1